josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/🈺_Governance_And_Prevent/🧯_prevent_as_a_political_atomisation_engine.md

-File: 🧯_prevent_as_political_atomisation_engine.md

 # 🧯 Prevent as a Political Atomisation Engine
-**First created:** 2025-11-16 | **Last updated:** 2025-11-16
+**First created:** 2025-11-16 | **Last updated:** 2025-12-15
 *How Prevent functions not only as a counter-extremism policy, but as a structural engine of social fragmentation, misclassification, and pre-emptive political suppression.*

 ---